NLnetLabs/cascade/doc/manual/source/quick-start.rst

 publish it.
 If you configured review hooks, they will be executed (and may intentionally prevent your zone reaching publication).

-Then, to add a zone use:
+To add a zone use:

 .. code-block:: bash

    cascade zone add --source <file-path|ip-address> --policy default <zone-name>

-Now, your zone will be picked up by Cascade, keys prepared, and the signing process started.
+Cascade will now generate signing keys for the zone and attempt to load and sign it.

 Checking the result
 -------------------